Amway Artistry Studio Glittering Body Jelly Review

 Review

-Results you may expect from using Amway Artistry Studio Glittering Body Jelly:
+Does Amway Artistry Studio Glittering Body Jelly Work?

-Quite moisturizing: Amway Artistry Studio Glittering Body Jelly has a moisturizing rating of 5.1 out of 10.
+According to CreamScan analysis, Amway Artistry Studio Glittering Body Jelly is quite moisturizing, with a moisturizing rating of 5.1 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a low occlusivity of 0.2 out of 10 and a maximum humectancy of 10 out of 10, primarily due to the high content of Glycerin (est. ≈5.0%) and Propylene Glycol (est. ≈3.0%).